 |Level 5||HSK 6|

 |Level 2||HSK 2|

 |Level 1||HSK 1|

-Since the Chinese Proficiency Standards was not created solely for the HSK test (it’s the basis for all Chinese language education and testing), its proficiency scales do not have a one to one equivalency to HSK levels.
+Since the Chinese Proficiency Standards were not created solely for the HSK test (it’s the basis for all Chinese language education and testing), its proficiency scales do not have a one-to-one equivalency to HSK levels.